phuongctt1/KPL_COMPILER/README.md

 # KPL_COMPILER
  How to run maythongdich  :

-+ first, in the complete/day3/incomplete folder type make to generate the kplc file,
++ first, in the complete/day3/incomplete folder type

+     make

-then copy the kplc file to the interpreter directory.
+to generate the kplc file,then copy the kplc file to the interpreter directory.

      ./kplc ./myfile.kpl myfile.bin